Amazon Prime News: 2-Hour Beer & Wine Delivery In Cincinnati & Columbus

 The latest Amazon Prime news will make Amazon Prime Now users who drink alcoholic beverages in Columbus and Cincinnati and don’t like leaving the house very happy.

-Per a brief released by Reuters, Amazon.com Inc. has announced an expansion to add both wine and beer to the products offered through their one and two-hour Prime Now delivery.
+Per a brief released by Reuters, Amazon.com Inc. has announced an expansion to add both wine and beer to the products offered through their one- and two-hour Prime Now delivery.
 Currently, this expansion is being offered as part of their Prime Now delivery program in Columbus and Cincinnati.
 It was today (Wednesday, March 15) that Amazon.com Inc. launched this expansion in their Prime Now delivery problem in these two cities.

 This latest Amazon Prime news shouldn’t come as too much of a shock, as Columbus Business First notes Amazon.com Inc. started laying down the groundwork necessary to add alcoholic beverages to the list of products delivered through Prime Now in Cincinnati and Columbus back last year.
 It was in October of last year that Columbus Business First reported Amazon Inc. – through Prime Now LLC – had filed for the necessary permits to sell pre-packaged low-proof mixed drinks, wine, and carryout beer in these two cities.
-The permits were filed to give Amazon.com Inc. permission to carry and sell alcoholic beverages through their Prime Now service in Franklin and Hamilton counties, where the company currently offered both one and two-hour delivery.
+The permits were filed to give Amazon.com Inc. permission to carry and sell alcoholic beverages through their Prime Now service in Franklin and Hamilton counties, where the company currently offered both one- and two-hour delivery.

 September 15 of last year was listed as the official date Amazon.com Inc. filed for the permits.
 Columbus Business First noted it could take anywhere from 10 to 12 weeks for the permit to be processed and a decision to be made regarding whether or not the permit would be approved.